 This course provides advanced concepts in the modern theory and methodology of statistics as applied to business and economics.
-It builds upon fundamental statistics and the use of spreadsheet software, emphasizing their application to business decisions-making and problem solving.
-The course is the second in a series of two required BBA Foundation courses, the first being BA210 Basic Statistics for Business and Economics.
-Prerequisites: MA151 and BA240 with a grade of C or better in both courses.
+It builds upon fundamental statistics and the use of spreadsheet software, emphasizing their application to business decisionsmaking and problem solving.
+The course is the second in a series of two required BBA Foundation courses, the first being one of the following BA210 Basic Statistics for Business and Economics, MA151 Introductory Statistics, or PA205 Data and Basic Statistics for Government Business.
+Prerequisites: BA240 and PA205 or MA151 or BA210 with a C grade or better in both courses.

-BA311 (3)INTERMEDIATE MACRO-ECONOMIC THEORY
+BA311 (3)INTERMEDIATE MACRO-ECONOMIC THEORY F

 This course offers an in-depth discussion of Keynesian-NeoKeynesian-Neoclassical models of aggregate economic activity and the use of these models to shed light on such public policy questions as unemployment, inflation, taxation, poverty, trade, growth, money and interest rates.
-Prerequisite: MA151 with a C grade or better.
+Prerequisite: PA205 or MA151 or BA210 with a C grade or better.

-BA312 INTERMEDIATE MICRO-ECONOMIC THEORY ŠΈ
+BA312 INTERMEDIATE MICRO-ECONOMIC THEORY SP

 This course offers an in-depth discussion of models relating to consumer behavior, market demand and price theory, the theory of the firm, and the impact of different market structures for outputs and inputs.
 Time permitting, the subjects of choice under uncertainty, welfare economics and general equilibrium theory are covered.
-Prerequisite: BA210 with a C grade or better.
+Prerequisite: PA205 or MA151 or BA210 with a C grade or better.

-BA321 MONEY AND BANKING
+BA321 (3)MONEY AND BANKING F